pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

         let addr = $jumptable[operator($opcode) as usize];

         unsafe {
-            // the inputs of this asm block force these locals to be in the specified
+            // the inputs of this asm block force these locals to be in the
-            // registers after $action is exited, so that on entry to the consecutive
-            // $action, the previous asm block will be set up with the right register
-            // to locals mapping
+            // specified registers
             asm!("jmpq *$0"
                  :
                  : "r"(addr), "{r8d}"($counter), "{ecx}"($opcode), "{rdx}"($pc)